antzGames/GDExtensions_VS_GDScript_Test/README.md

 Tested using Godot 4.3 stable.
 GDExtention shared library only created for Windows and Web.

-Both C# and Java projects not included in this repo, but code snippets can be found below.
+The C# and Java projects not included in this repo, but code snippets can be found below.
+The C++ code is at te end.

 ## Results